dangowrt/owrt-ubi-installer/README.md

-# OpenWrt UBI installer image genarator
+# An OpenWrt UBI installer image generator
-for the Linksys E8450 aka.
-Belkin RT3200
+Supporting the: "Linksys E8450", and the "Belkin RT3200".(aka "Belkin AX3200")

 ![animated gif showing web UI and serial during installation](https://user-images.githubusercontent.com/9948313/108781223-78915500-7561-11eb-851a-3c4c744ad6c2.gif)
-(serial is RX only for documentation, only interaction is HTTP file upload)
+(The serial interface is displaying RX only for documentation purposes as the only interaction required is from within the web browser via HTTP file upload.

-This script downloads the OpenWrt ImageBuilder to generate release-like (ie. including LuCI) sysupgrade image and then goes on and re-packages the initramfs image to once contain everything needed for a recovery image permanently stored on the device and once to contain an installer script as well as images needed for the installation.
+This script downloads the OpenWrt ImageBuilder to generate a release-like (ie. including LuCI) sysupgrade image.
+The process involves re-packaging the initramfs image to contain everything necessary for a permanent recovery image within NAND flash including the installer script and the prerequisite installation images.

 The resulting file `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery-installer.itb` is suitable to be flashed by the vendor firmware Web-UI as well as non-UBI OpenWrt running on the device (use `sysupgrade -F openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery-installer.itb`).

 **WARNING** This will replace the bootloader (TF-A 2.2, U-Boot 2020.10) and convert the flash layout of the device to UBI!
 The installer stores a copy of the previous bootchain in a dedicated UBI volume `boot_backup`.
 If you want to go back to the vendor firmware, you will have to boot into recovery mode (ie. initramfs),